TTTriplicate/Open-Shortest-Path-First/README.md

 In order to run this program, Docker must be installed on the system with a docker-compose version of 2 or later.
 This can be confirmed with the command `docker-compose --version`.

+With the correct installed programs, this can be run by navigating to the top-level cloned directory and running `docker-compose up`,

 ### Distances During Djikstra's Algorithm

 Rather than do this by hand, I chose to write some code to do it.
 I stored the Node and Edge information in a `MySQL` instance, and wrote a python script to access that information and calculate the minimum-length paths to each node from `0`.